 Experiences within the hotel –

-The island palace hotel lies encircled by history and geography that form a ring of palaces, old buildings and the Aravalli mountain ranges.
+The island palace hotel lies encircled by history and geography, which form a ring of palaces, old buildings and the Aravalli mountain ranges.

 The indulgent views are accessible from most of the rooms and suites as well as the common verandahs, courtyards and terraces of the hotel.
 One can spend hours just gazing out at the placid waters, the fishermen in their little boats, the golden shimmer as the sun sets behind the Aravallis, the countless bats that swoop down on the waters every evening and the illuminated palaces at night.